this-progammer/tooler-1.0/README.md

 -TOOLER_BUILD_MAKE_LIB    -*makes all compiled sources a .LIB file*

--TOOLER_SKIP_OVER    -*if a file is building and has a error, it does not stop the build process, but goes over the file, and goes to another file to build*
+-TOOLER_SKIP_OVER    -*if a file is building and has a error, it does not stop the build process, but goes over the file, and goes to another file to build, !USE WITH CAUTION!*